menu

 Real Estate Prices & Overview

-The average rental price in Steamboat Springs City Center is currently $2,728, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 61.0% of the neighborhoods in Colorado.
+The average rental price in Steamboat Springs City Center is currently $2,419, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 47.1% of Colorado neighborhoods.

 Steamboat Springs City Center is a remote neighborhood (based on population density) located in Steamboat Springs, Colorado.

 Real estate in the City Center of Steamboat Springs, CO is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the City Center neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics